Solutions to Equilibrium HJB Equations for Time-Inconsistent Deterministic Linear Quadratic Control: Characterization and Uniqueness: The equilibrium Bellman principle and HJB equations

 Intuitively, Theorem~\ref{peng-theorem2.1} implies that the $V,R,\bar{u}$ satisfy the following equilibrium HJB equation

 where the Hamiltonian $H:[0,T]\times \mathbb{R}^n\times \mathbb{R}^n\times \mathbb{R}^m\rightarrow \mathbb{R}$ is defined by

 In this subsection, we verify that the solutions of the equilibrium HJB equation (\ref{2.8}) indeed solve the equilibrium problem in Definition \ref{DefEquilibrium}. \begin{theorem} Suppose that Assumptions (H0)-(H5) hold.
-If the equilibrium HJB equation (\ref{2.8}) admits a solution $V\in WC^{1,2}([0,T]\times \mathbb{R}^n;\mathbb{R})$, then there exists an equilibrium control law given by
+If the equilibrium HJB equation (\ref{2.8}) admits a solution $V\in WC^{1,2}\left([0,T]\times \mathbb{R}^n;\mathbb{R}\right)$ and there exists $C>0$ such that